zama-ai/concrete-ml/docs/developer-guide/fhe-op-graphs.md

 ![](../.gitbook/assets/image_9.png)

-The diagram above shows that both float ops and integer ops need to quantize their outputs to integers, when placed at the end of the graph.
+The diagram above shows that both float ops and integer ops need to quantize their outputs to integers when placed at the end of the graph.

 ### Putting it all together